meltyourface/blank/posts/Image-making-lore/The-Enlightening-Veil-Ritual-Mastering-Thought-Form-Manipulation/index.md

 ---
 Ritual Name: The Enlightening Veil of Sagacity

-Goal: To conquer skepticism and enhance the practitioner's ability to manipulate thought forms and ethereal visualization techniques through the arcane practices of Image-making lore.
+**Goal**: To conquer skepticism and enhance the practitioner's ability to manipulate thought forms and ethereal visualization techniques through the arcane practices of Image-making lore.

 ### I. Preparations